Netaji Indoor Stadium

 The Netaji Subhash Chandra Bose Indoor Stadium is an indoor sports arena in Kolkata, West Bengal, India.
 The facility seats 12,000 people.
-This indoor stadium is located just beside the Eden Gardens.
+This indoor stadium is located just beside Eden Gardens.
 It used to host the Sunfeast Open, a WTA Tour tennis tournament.
 Other international events hosted by the Stadium include the 1981 Asian Basketball Championship.
-Currently it is best known as the home of the Pro Kabaddi League team Bengal Warriors and Mohammedan SC Futsal.
+The stadium has served as a home venue for the Bengal Warriors of the Pro Kabaddi League, including during the league's inaugural 2014 season.

-The Netaji Indoor Stadium hosts a wide range of activities, from sporting events to cultural programmes.
-It is a venue for both national and international trade fairs.
-It is also used as a center of counting of votes during elections.
+The Netaji Indoor Stadium is used for a variety of sporting and non-sporting events, including trade fairs.
+It has also served as a counting centre during elections in West Bengal.

-The venue was inaugurated in 1975 by the then Chief Minister of West Bengal, Siddhartha Shankar Ray, for indoor games and cultural events, musical functions and other programmes.
+The venue was inaugurated in 1975 by the then Chief Minister of West Bengal, Siddhartha Shankar Ray, to host indoor sporting events, cultural programmes, and musical and other functions.

+History

+Construction of the stadium was completed in January 1975.
+It was constructed specifically to host the 1975 World Table Tennis Championships, which were held at the venue that year.

+On 13 September 1997, the stadium hosted the state funeral service of Mother Teresa.
+The funeral Mass was attended by thousands of mourners and international dignitaries.

+The stadium has also hosted major cultural events.
+In December 2023, it hosted the opening ceremony of the Kolkata International Film Festival, whose 29th edition screened 219 films from 39 countries.